 - lowered immunity due to inherited disorders of the immune system

 - diseases that affect the immune system such as poorly controlled HIV

 - other diseases or treatments as advised by your specialist

 Your GP will be in contact with your specialist and the NHS will let you know if you need a third dose and when and where to have the vaccine.
 Government guidance is available if you have further questions.

-To maintain high levels of protection throughout the winter months, the Government will offer a booster vaccine to those at more risk from COVID-19.
-This includes:
+To maintain high levels of protection throughout the winter months, the Government is offering a booster vaccine to help stop the spread of COVID-19.

-You will be offered the booster at least six months after your second dose.
+You will be offered the booster at least three months after your second dose.

 Are there any side effects?